Candy Girl (New Edition song)

-"Candy Girl" is the debut single by New Edition from their debut album Candy Girl.
+"Candy Girl" is the debut single by New Edition from their debut album of the same name.
 It was released as a single in late February 1983 and the song hit number one on the UK Singles Chart, becoming the 31st-best-selling single of the year.
 It also peaked at number 1 on the Hot Black Singles chart, passing Michael Jackson’s song "Beat It" on May 14, 1983.

 "Candy Girl" established New Edition as a bubblegum pop group with stylings from contemporary R&B.